 Yogananda Glossary, verse 2

 Yogananda's glossary is based on FitzGerald's 1st edition.
 The violet sentences in the following lack a certain back-up in FitzGerald's mature takes, his second, third, fourth and fifth edtion, and, further, are hardly supported by one or more translations.
 Whinfield's brings examples.
-There is more on that right below the verses.
+There is more on it right below the verses.

 The informal stats: Only 2-3 out of 8 key terms with Yogananda are there in later FitzGerald editions and the translation of Whinfield.
 Yogananda's "in flagranti hit score" as to translation-supported key terms is somewhere between 25% and 38% - which easily translates to something like "not really wise and proficient".
 After all, there is awfully much in Yogananda's Omar commentary that is not supported by later FitzGerald editions and the translations, and key parts in Whinfield's translation are wholly missing in FitzGerald's first edition too.